 All call centers have to adhere to government regulations.
-Whether your agents are collecting credit card information, collecting on past due accounts or handling sensitive customer information, everyone in the call center has to understand and abide by the appropriate regulations.
+Whether your agents are collecting credit card information, collecting on past due accounts, or handling sensitive customer information, everyone in the call center has to understand and abide by the appropriate regulations.
 If your company is looking to create a call center or expand operations, you need to make sure that change still obeys any regulations.

 Ignorance Not An Excuse

-If you are a new business or expanded your operations to include a call center, you have to know what regulations you need to follow.
+If you are a new business or expanding your operations to include a call center, you have to know what regulations you need to follow.
 The fact that your company is new or ignorant of the regulations will not be considered a viable excuse for noncompliance.
 Understand the regulations before you open your business or create a call center.
 This way you can include compliance as a part of your initial business operations.

 Technology Upgrades Count

 Adherence to regulations includes upgrading your systems or adding new technology.
 The new systems still have to comply with the rules.
 Test equipment out thoroughly before you bring it online and monitor it after it’s live to make sure everything is running smoothly.

 Regulations are in place to protect consumers and their personal information.
 Companies need to be proactive when it comes to complying with government rules.
 If your organization does everything it can to maintain compliance, then you are doing more than just obeying the law.
 You are also fostering goodwill with your market and maintaining customer satisfaction.

 If your company tries to cut corners or only pay lip service to follow regulations, your customers will find out what you are doing.
 Word will spread online and offline, which can lead to the loss of current customers and the gain of new ones.